foulger2019/magic_8_ball/Magic 8 Ball/en/step_4.md

 --- task ---

 Right click on this image and save it to your desktop.
 Drag the image from your desktop into your notebook.
-If you are using a desktop version of Wolfram, you can drag and drop the images straight into your notebook.
+If you are using a desktop version of Wolfram, or using Wolfram on a Raspberry Pi, you can drag and drop the images straight into your notebook.

 ![Magic 8 Ball](images/magiceightball.png)